Information Transmission using the Nonlinear Fourier Transform, Part I: Mathematical Tools: Nonlinear Fourier transform

 \emph{Proof}: Property \ref{basis:prop2}) follows directly from (\ref{eq:dv-dt}).
 To see \ref{basis:prop3}), note that $\frac{\der }{\der t}\inners{v}{w} = \inners{v_t}{w} + \inners{v}{w_t} = \inners{Pv}{w} + \inners{v}{Pw} = \tr(P)\inners{v}{w} = 0$.
 To see \ref{basis:prop4}), fix $t$ and let $u(t)\in E_\lambda$, then $u(t)=a(t)v(t)+b(t)w(t)$ for some $a(t)$ and $b(t)$.
 Taking the symplectic inner product of both sides with $w$ and $v$, we get $a(t)=\inners{u}{w}/\inners{v}{w}$ and $b(t)=\inners{u}{v}/\inners{w}{v}$.
 From Property~\ref{basis:prop3}, $\inners{u}{w}$, $\inners{v}{w}$, $\inners{u}{v}$, and $\inners{w}{v}$ are all independent of $t$.
 It follows that $a$ and $b$ are also independent of $t$.
 Finally, \ref{basis:prop5}) follows from \ref{basis:prop4}).

 An important conclusion of Lemma~\ref{lem:basis} is that any two linearly independent solutions $u$ and $w$ of \eqref{eq:dv-dt} provide a basis for the solution space.
 To choose two such solutions, we examine the behavior of the equation at large values of $|t|$.
-If we assume that $q(t,\cdot)\rightarrow 0$ as $|t| \rightarrow \infty$, then, as $|t|\rightarrow \infty$ \eqref{eq:dv-dt} is reduced to
+By Assumption~\ref{assumptions:q}.2, as $|t|\rightarrow \infty$ \eqref{eq:dv-dt} is reduced to

 which has a general solution